 What is Ozempic ?

 Ozempic (semaglutide) has received much attention recently for its effectiveness as a weight loss medication.
 Ozempic is an FDA-approve medication originally prescribed to diabetics for the purpose of controlling blood glucose.
 This medication (exact same medication) has also been branded as Wegovy when used for weight loss.
-Generic Compounded Semaglutide is also availble through providers such as Metabolic MD who arrange to have the medication supplied to our patients through licensed pharmacies.
-All three formulations (Ozempic, Wegovy, Compounded Generic Semaglutide) are once-weekly injectable medications.
+Compounded Semaglutide is also availble through providers such as Metabolic MD who arrange to have the medication supplied to our patients through licensed pharmacies.
+All three formulations (Ozempic, Wegovy, Compounded Semaglutide) are once-weekly injectable medications.
 When treatment is initiated, they are started as a low dose, and the dose is gradually increased until a therapeutically effective dose is reached.
 These drugs belong to a class of medications called the “GLP-1 Agonists”.
 They mimic the body’s natural GLP-1 gastrointestinal hormones.

 In the initial studies on diabetics this medication was found to be very effective at lowering blood sugar with the added benefit of achieving weight loss.
 After seeing the weight loss this medicine achieved in patients with Type II diabetes, the manufacturer of Ozempic performed studies seeking FDA approval for the treatment of obesity in nondiabetics.
 In 2021, semaglutide was approved for weight loss with the brand name Wegovy, and became available to patients as a once-weekly injection to treat elevated Body Mass Index (BMI).
-The Compounded Generic version, which has the advantage of lower cost, came on the market in 2021 as well.

 For diabetics, Ozempic is usually the most appropriate medication, and is usually covered by insurance.
 Out of pocket costs are often low.
 For patients who are not diabetic, however, insurance coverage for Ozempic is rare.